 Literature Reviews are the analyzing, criticizing, comparing/contrasting articles found during the literature search.
 Often this is then turned into a written component of your research (as a research article or case study article).

-TIP: To see our EBM Guide, featuring EBM resources, biostat resources, study designs, and information on systematic reviews, click HERE.
+Looking for more EBM resources, biostat resources, study designs, and information on systematic reviews? check out the below guide: